Tushar-bioinfo/learning-bioinformatics/_tabs/about.md

   <div class="about-title">Master's in Bioinformatics and Computational Biology</div>
 </div>

-Hi, I’m **Tushar Singh**, currently pursuing my Master’s in **Bioinformatics and Computational Biology** at the University of South Florida.
+Hi, I’m Tushar Singh, a master’s student in bioinformatics and computational biology at the University of South Florida.

-I’ve been volunteering under **Dr. George Blanck** in the Department of Molecular Medicine at the Morsani College of Medicine.
-During this time, I’ve been deeply involved in **immunogenomics research**, where I learned to retrieve BAM files from the **Genomic Data Commons (GDC)** and **dbGaP**, and built a complete processing pipeline from scratch to convert `.sra` files into aligned `.bam` files.
-This pipeline enabled me to extract **VDJ recombination reads** using custom code developed by the Blanck Lab.
+I’ve been volunteering under Dr. George Blanck in the Department of Molecular Medicine at the Morsani College of Medicine.
+During this time, I’ve worked on immunogenomics projects, where I started by learning to access BAM files from the Genomic Data Commons (GDC) and dbGaP, and built a full pipeline from scratch to convert `.sra` files into aligned `.bam` files.
+This allowed me to extract VDJ recombination reads using custom code developed by the Blanck Lab.

-Alongside this, I’ve been developing my **own research paper** that explores the relationship between immune receptor **motif patterns and patient survival across different cancer types**.

-I’ve also contributed to multiple other research projects within the lab, leading to **co-authorship on several manuscripts** currently under review.
+Alongside this, I’ve been working on a personal research project exploring the relationship between immune receptor motif patterns and survival outcomes across multiple cancer types.
+I’ve also contributed to several ongoing projects in the lab and am listed as a co-author on multiple manuscripts currently under review.

-I’m deeply passionate about learning and continuously improving myself.
-I consider my curiosity and competitive nature as key drivers that motivate me to explore new and challenging areas — which is what led me to machine learning.
-I plan to document and share my journey not just through ML-related projects, but also by writing tutorials and walkthroughs for biological data analysis workflows such as **single-nucleus RNA-seq**, **ChIP-seq**, and **data visualization techniques**.
+I really enjoy learning and improving myself, and my competitive nature motivates me to dive deep into new topics.
+That’s what led me into machine learning—and now I’m exploring it alongside my core work in bioinformatics.
+I plan to share that journey through this blog, not only on ML but also on other biological workflows like single-nucleus RNA-seq, ChIP-seq, and various data visualization tutorials.

-My broader interests lie in **human health informatics**, **AI/ML in biology**, and **cancer research**, where I aim to combine analytical precision with meaningful biological impact.

----
+My interests lie broadly in human health informatics, cancer research, and the intersection of AI and biology.